skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 #### Script writing tips {#script-writing-tips}

-I prepare my scripts in Google Docs, tweaking the text as I click through my app.
+I prepare scripts in Google Docs, tweaking the text as I click through the app.
 I separate each step with horizontal lines (**Insert > Horizontal line** in GDocs), and I'll put any "stage directions" at the top of each step's section.

 So something like this: